-A SAFE note refers to Simple Agreement for Future Equity, which was created by an accelerator, Y Combinator.
-It is an innovative form of convertible security that enable small business like startups to raise capital while postponing valuation, which improves capital efficiency.
-Like an IOU agreement, the SAFE note represents a more flexible agreement between the investor and a company. that IIin exchange for upfront money, the investor gains the contractual right to acquire shares in the company in the future.
+A SAFE note is an innovative form of convertible security that enable small business like startups to raise capital while postponing valuation, which improves capital efficiency.
+Like an IOU agreement, the SAFE note represents a more flexible agreement between the investor and a company.
+In exchange for upfront money, the investor gains the contractual right to acquire shares in the company in the future.

 Generally, SAFE notes have no maturity date and no interest rate.
 They can help avoid fundraising gridlocks; close funding rounds efficiently; offer higher discount rates to investors; and, avoid premature valuations.
 But many SAFEs also include a valuation cap or maximum valuation threshold.
 This cap enforces a maximum value to which the SAFE can convert.